thegetty/quire-docs/content/guide/fundamentals.md

 - Headings must be formatted with Word styles instead of by changing font formats.
 -

-While there are a number of free tools, we recommend using Pandoc[&].
+While there are a number of free tools, we recommend using {{< q-glossary "Pandoc" >}}.
 You can find installation instructions on their site.

 Once installed, make sure you are in the folder where your .docx document is saved, and enter the Pandoc command on the command-line application.
 The command used to convert your file is: `pandoc -s your_document_name.docx -t markdown -o your_document_name.md`.
 However, in order to optimize the default conversion you should specify the following extensions:

-- Quire needs ATX-style Markdown headers[&], these are specified adding `--atx-headers` to the command.
+- Quire needs {{< q-glossary "ATX-style Markdown headers" >}}, these are specified adding `--atx-headers` to the command.
-- The lines of the generated Markdown file[&] are 80 characters long.
-Adding the option `--wrap=none` to the command will override the default wrapping making easier to work with your files in the text editor[&].
+- The lines of the generated {{< q-glossary "Markdown file" >}} are 80 characters long.
+Adding the option `--wrap=none` to the command will override the default wrapping making easier to work with your files in the {{< q-glossary "Text editor" >}}.

 The order of the extensions doesn't matter, and you can either type: